US sanctions Venezuelans including TV owner over currency scheme - Journal du Cameroun

 “Today’s US Treasury action is another strong step to expose and cut off all who profit from and support this illegitimate regime,” national security adviser John Bolton tweeted.

-The scheme generated more than $2.4 billion in proceeds, which went to government-approved exchange houses and ultimately to the officials themselves, who stashed the money in US and European bank accounts and investments, the Treasury Department said.
+The scheme generated more than $2.4 billion, which went to government-approved exchange houses and ultimately to the officials themselves, who stashed the money in US and European bank accounts and investments, the Treasury Department said.

 “Our actions against this corrupt currency exchange network expose yet another deplorable practice that Venezuela regime insiders have used to benefit themselves at the expense of the Venezuelan people,” Treasury Secretary Steven Mnuchin said in a statement.